Embracing Hearing Differences in the Classroom

 Developmentally appropriate hearing awareness lessons may include:

-• how people hear differently
+How people hear differently

-• what hearing devices do
+What hearing devices do

-• why visual communication matters
+Why visual communication matters

-• how to get someone’s attention respectfully
+How to get someone’s attention respectfully

-• how to include classmates in group work
+How to include classmates in group work

-Simple explanations are often the most powerful.
+Simple explanations are often the most powerful tools we have.

 Practical Strategies for Teachers

-Teachers can introduce hearing awareness through:
+Teachers can introduce hearing awareness through various engaging methods:

-storybooks featuring diverse communication experiences
+Storybooks featuring diverse communication experiences

-visual demonstrations of sound and vibration
+Visual demonstrations of sound and vibration

-guided discussions about fairness and access
+Guided discussions about fairness and access

-role-playing respectful communication
+Role-playing respectful communication

-Short, intentional lessons can create lasting impact.
+Short, intentional lessons can create a lasting impact on students' understanding.

 Try This Activity

 Ask students to sit quietly and observe classroom sounds.
+Then discuss:

 Which sounds were easy to hear